haialaluf/app-template/README.md

-### This is an express + react app template using context api and rxjs for state management.
+### This is an express + react app template using context api for state management.

 #### For running: